BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Aryna Sabalenka and Madison Keys are set to meet at the WTA Australian Open on January 25, 2025 in a hard-court singles match.
 Sabalenka enters with a 39–7 record on hard courts in 2025, while Keys has posted a 24–8 mark on hard courts this season.
-Elo ratings suggest a modest statistical edge for Sabalenka, but the gap is not overwhelming.
+Elo ratings point to a clear statistical advantage for Sabalenka entering this matchup.
 In their head-to-head history, Sabalenka leads 5–2 over Keys, including a win in their most recent meeting.

 Both players enter with respectable recent form, as Sabalenka and Keys have each won three or more of their last five singles matches.